apache/buildstream/HACKING.rst

 The summary line must start with what changed, followed by a colon and a very brief description of the change.

+If there is an associated issue, it **must** be mentioned somewhere in the commit message.

 **Example**::

   element.py: Added the frobnicator so that foos are properly frobbed.